Fy-nite/uhigh-stdlib/README.md

 # uhigh-stdlib
-the official documentation repository for the uhigh documentation.
+the official repository for the Micro-High standard library written in Csharp and Micro-High.

+this repo contains the documentation for the standard library and the standard library itself.